KC-7/ecommerce/README.md

 30. As a Site User, I want to be able to customize my profile so that I can personalize my shopping experience.

 ---

+## Bugs & Issues

+### Allauth Templates Directory Not Found

+#### Issue

+The following file path used in the Boutique Ado tutorial does not exist in the project directories:

+    cp -r ../.pip-modules/lib/python3.7/site-packages/alluth/templates/* ./templates/allauth/

+#### Resolution

+To find the correct file path for the allauth packages, follow these steps:

+1. Open a terminal or command prompt.

+2. Start the Python interpreter by running the python command:

+    python

+3. Once the Python interpreter starts, enter the following command to access the Python help system:

+    help('allauth')

+4. The help information for the allauth package will be displayed, including the path to the site-packages directory where it is installed.

+5. Copy the site-packages path from the output and replace [your site-package path] in the command `cp -r [your site-package path]/allauth/templates/* ./templates/allauth/` with the actual path.

+6. Run the modified command to copy the allauth templates to the appropriate directory, I used:

+    cp -r /workspace/.pip-modules/lib/python3.8/site-packages/allauth/templates/* ./templates/allauth/

+---